 - have strengthened your competence to manage for impact in your own individual sphere of work;

-- be able to play a more effective role in helping your organisation manage for impact;
+- be able to play a more effective role in helping your organisation to manage for impact;

-You are a middle or senior level programme manager or M&E officer or consultant in a business, government or non-government organisation.
+You are a middle or senior level programme manager, staff or consultant with planning and or monitoring & evaluation responsibilities in a business, government or non-government organisation.
 You would like to make the planning process more relevant, effective and inspiring and help your organisation to act and think strategically.
 You would like to create more impact in your work and understand how (P)M&E can help you do this.
+Proficiency in English is required.